aloima/shivers/README.md

 + libs: Internal libraries
 	+ database: Database library
 	+ discord: Discord library which create connections with Discord
-	+ image: Image manipulation library
+	+ png: PNG manipulation library
 	+ json: JSON library
 	+ network: Network library that contains websocket part and HTTP request
 	+ utils: Utility library which used in source files or other internal libraries